yodaddyp/z-index-manager/README.md

   @include z-index-above( footer, header ); // header is saved so can be used as a target later on.
 }
 ```
+Mixins available: `z-index-above`, `z-index-below`, `z-index-top` and `z-index-bottom`.

+By default z-indexes are set by multiples of 5 (with the exception of `z-index-top` and `z-index-bottom`), but you can override this value by updating the `$z-index-buffer` variable.

+## Examples
+Examples stored in `/examples` directory.
+Run `npm example` in the project route.

 ## Inspiration
+Inspired by the frustration that comes with working with the endless plugins that contain stooopidly high z-indexes, and this article on [Sitepoint|http://www.sitepoint.com/better-solution-managing-z-index-sass].